JakeBw/notTwit/README.md

 # Twitter Clone

 This project was started as a way to learn more about Swift, using xcode and firebase.
-So far the ios eco system has made things very confusing, every guide / instructed course / blog post I have read on making this is full of deprecated code making it a little more challenging.
+So far the ios ecosystem has made things very confusing, every guide / instructed course / blog post I have read on making this is full of deprecated code making it a little more challenging.
 Anchoring UI elements to another has been a ton of build - start - stop - edit - build - start - stop.

 ## Features
 - Registering new users with a fullname, user, email, password and profile picture